 Figure 99.
-Hospital Admissions for Acute Rheumatic Fever and Rheumatic Heart Disease in Children and Young People 0-24 Years, Hutt Valley DHB vs. New Zealand 1990-2007
+Hospital Admissions for Acute Rheumatic Fever and Rheumatic Heart Disease in Children and Young People 0-24 Years, Auckland DHB vs. New Zealand 1990-2007

-In Hutt Valley DHB during 1990-2007, while hospital admissions for acute rheumatic fever and rheumatic heart disease fluctuated, rates were lower than the New Zealand average for the majority of this period (Figure 99).
-During 1990-2005, one Hutt Valley child / young person died as the result of rheumatic fever / heart disease.
+In Auckland DHB acute rheumatic fever admissions increased during the 1990s, reached a peak in 2002-03 and then began to decline.
+Admissions for rheumatic heart disease were more static, although rates for both outcomes were higher than the New Zealand average during this period (Figure 99).
+During 1990-2005, 5 Auckland DHB children or young people died as the result of rheumatic fever or heart disease.
 Small numbers precluded a more detailed analysis by ethnicity, and thus regional rates need to be estimated from national figures.